 Buying Tickets For Disneyland Paris

-One of my top tips if you are staying for 4 days and maybe even 3 days if you plan to spend money on food and gifts on site is to buy an annual pass.
-We are going back to the park in December and regret not buying an annual pass when we went in August but we will when we return to the park for Christmas.
+Disneyland Paris Hack: One of my top tips for saving money is that if you are staying for 4 days, and maybe even 3 days if you plan to spend money on food and gifts on site, is to buy an annual pass as this can often work out cheaper than buying day tickets and will get you discounts in the gift shop and restaurants.

 Book Your Character Dining Early